Darnell Mooney Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 - Mooney put together a 69-yard performance against the Giants last week on seven catches while being targeted 13 times and scoring one touchdown.

-- Over his last three games, Mooney's 17 grabs (on 29 targets) have led to 189 receiving yards (63.0 per game) and one touchdown.
+- Over his last three games, Mooney has 17 catches (on 29 targets) for 189 yards and one touchdown, averaging 63.0 yards per game.

 Mooney's Chicago Teammates